 "No one is perfect."

 As a MOM.CEO, you shouldn't be so hard on yourself.
 Yes, I also have my moments where I feel like a bad mother or a failure, and you know what, that's ok!
-This is all part of the reality on being a working mother.
+This is all part of the reality of being a working mother.
 Invest in your weaknesses and if you really don't like where you are in life or at work then change it.
-Change is constant, don't be afraid of it and definitely don't sell yourself short!
+Change is constant, don't be afraid of it, and definitely don't sell yourself short!

 "Know your worth and respect yourself."